u-boot/u-boot/doc/driver-model/design.rst

    5. If the driver provides an ofdata_to_platdata() method, then this is called to convert the device tree data into platform data.
-This should do various calls like dev_read_u32(dev, ...) to access the node and store the resulting information into dev->platdata.
+This should do various calls like dev_read_u32(dev, ...) to access the node and store the resulting information into dev->plat.
 After this point, the device works the same way whether it was bound using a device tree node or U_BOOT_DEVICE() structure.
-In either case, the platform data is now stored in the platdata structure.
-Typically you will use the platdata_auto feature to specify the size of the platform data structure, and U-Boot will automatically allocate and zero it for you before entry to ofdata_to_platdata().
+In either case, the platform data is now stored in the plat structure.
+Typically you will use the plat_auto feature to specify the size of the platform data structure, and U-Boot will automatically allocate and zero it for you before entry to ofdata_to_platdata().
 But if not, you can allocate it yourself in ofdata_to_platdata().
 Note that it is preferable to do all the device tree